 Still, they never seem to give you a hand with washing the dishes afterward.
 You’ve asked them a couple of times, and they’ve done it after some procrastination, but you don’t want to have to keep asking.

-‘I love to cook for both of us, but I’d really appreciate it if you could give me a hand with the washing up.
+‘I love to cook for both of us, but I’d really appreciate it if you could give me a hand with washing the dishes.
 I’ve asked you several times, but I don’t want to keep asking because I feel like I’m nagging you.
 I’d appreciate it if you could take the initiative and help after dinner.’

 Assertive communication with a friend